suyonsohn/amplify-react/README.md

+# AWS Amplify

-Deploy React app via AWS Amplify
+- To deploy a React app

+# AWS Cognito

+- To manage user sign-up and sign-in